MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 The enhanced meeting room layout is designed for maximum visibility and engagement with remote participants and content.

-The layout features a curved table for in-person eye contact as well as orientation to remote participants with all chairs facing the display so participants are able to follow along.
+The layout features a curved table for in-person eye contact and orientation to remote participants with all chairs facing the display so participants are able to follow along.

 ![Rendering of an enhanced meeting room with a projector and U-shaped table.](media/emr4.jpg)